Making Camping Fun

 6. Urine Therapy?

-There are female friends of mine told me not to do urine therapy when going camping.
+There are female friends of mine who told me not to do urine therapy when going camping.
 In case you don’t know what is urine therapy all about, it is an alternative medicine with the use of human urine for medicinal or cosmetic purposes.
 People who preach this therapy will use their own urine and massage on their skin.

 They claimed that urine is comprised of essential nutrients such as salt, various minerals, hormones, and enzymes.
 Thus, it can be used as a beauty treatment to maintain their skin and get rid of acne.
-Even though there is no scientific evidence proof for this, but there are still many people try out this urine therapy.
+Even though there is no scientific evidence proof for this, but there are still many people who try out this urine therapy.

 Some women will use their urine to apply to their skin during camping.
 I feel this is really disgusting and there is no chance I will want to try it on my skin.

 There are campers who discourage women to use urine therapy as they claimed the scent that coming out from the urine seems to attract wild animals and this can endanger their life by doing so.

-However, there are also people who claimed this is not true as most wild animals are trying to avoid humans and any scents that coming out from human.
+However, there are also people who claimed this is not true as most wild animals are trying to avoid humans and any scents that coming out from humans.
 So, if you apply urine on your skin it will be an effective deterrent to scare away wild animals.

 Well, I just have no idea about this.
 If you have something to tell, you can let me know.
 But I just can’t convince myself to use my own urine to upkeep my skin.

 7. It’s Often Cold While Camping – You’ll Want to Keep Warm